 While planning for our trip, I couldn't stop thinking about all of his old photos.
 Him standing outside the Jersey Lilly in Langtry as a 15 year old boy.
 My mother standing in the same spot as a kid in the '70s.
 The photo of myself from last year.
 The world moves so fast, but somehow most of West Texas feels like it stands still.
 How much had things really changed?
 With my grandparent's old photos in hand, I knew I needed to recapture the same spots as much as I could.

 Please click on the photos to enlarge.

 Unfortunately the Vinegarroon Saloon is now just a pile of wood, so we had to improvise.
 Amazingly enough, my grandparents coincidentally wore similar clothing.
 My Meamaw is in a blue top with white pants, my Papa has mustard yellow on his shirt with blue jeans.

 Judge Roy Bean's Opera House, which was never really an opera house.
 Judge Bean was infatuated with Lilly Langtry, and though this was his one room home, he called it an opera house so he'd be ready if Lilly Langtry ever decided to visit Langtry.

-To see all of the original photos from my grandparent's trip to West Texas, including photos we weren't able to recreate, click here.
+To see all of the original photos from my grandparent's trips to West Texas, including photos we weren't able to recreate, click here.

-To see more of my photos from West Texas, click here.
+See more of my photos from various trips through West Texas here.